opendocsg/slw-judgments-backfill/2016_SGHCR_3/report.md

 23     The words in O 24 r 6(5) give statutory effect to the _Norwich Pharmacal_ order, which is traditionally sought when it is necessary to obtain information for the purpose of ascertaining the identity of a potential defendant so that proceedings may be commenced against him.
 See _Singapore Court Practice 2014 at 24/6/5 and 24/6/_.

 24     In addition, the Court also retains its inherent jurisdiction to order disclosure from a non-party.
-This was recognised by Sundaesh Menon JC (as he then was) in _UMCI Ltd v Tokio Marine & Fire Insurance Co (Singapore) Pte Ltd and others_ [2006] 4 SLR(R) 95 (“ _Tokio Marine_ ”), where he observed at [91] that the Court’s jurisdiction to order the discovery of documentary samples from non-parties under O 24 r 6(5) overlaps with a _Norwich Pharmacal_ order which may be made under the Court’s inherent jurisdiction.
+This was recognised by Sundaesh Menon JC (as he then was) in _UMCI Ltd v Tokio Marine & Fire Insurance Co (Singapore) Pte Ltd and others_ <span class="citation">[2006] 4 SLR(R) 95</span> (“ _Tokio Marine_ ”), where he observed at [91] that the Court’s jurisdiction to order the discovery of documentary samples from non-parties under O 24 r 6(5) overlaps with a _Norwich Pharmacal_ order which may be made under the Court’s inherent jurisdiction.
 This was an acknowledgement that the Court had concurrent jurisdiction under O 24 r 6(5) and its inherent jurisdiction to order discovery against a non-party.

-25     Before examining the law and facts to determine whether the documents sought by the plaintiffs should be granted, it is timely at this point to note the Court of Appeal’s caution regarding pre-action disclosure in _Dorsey James Michael v World Sport Group Pte Ltd_ [2014] 2 SLR 208 (“ _Dorsey James”)_ at [27]:
+25     Before examining the law and facts to determine whether the documents sought by the plaintiffs should be granted, it is timely at this point to note the Court of Appeal’s caution regarding pre-action disclosure in _Dorsey James Michael v World Sport Group Pte Ltd_ <span class="citation">[2014] 2 SLR 208</span> (“ _Dorsey James”)_ at [27]:

  ...The utility and benefits of this procedure, however, must be calibrated against the fact that pre-action disclosure of any sort is quintessentially intrusive in nature – especially when it involves individuals who may ultimately not (or cannot) be parties to the litigation. ...
 An application has to be confined to what is strictly necessary for disposing fairly of the cause or matter or for saving costs in the pending or potential proceedings.
 Deep-sea fishing must be discouraged.
 Most crucially, in the final analysis, the making of any order must be “just” in all the